hpssjellis/maker100-leaders-robotics/backups/README-a03-reordered.md

 ------------------------------------------------------------------------------------------------------------

-## Assignments done in order for of our class of 2026, not the [Maker100 curriculum order](https://github.com/hpssjellis/maker100-curriculum).
+## Assignments done in this expected but not demanded order, not thesame order as the [Maker100 curriculum order](https://github.com/hpssjellis/maker100-curriculum).

 # Steps: